 Sustainable Finance team then filters the Sustainalytics excel sheet on companies with ESG Rating "Leader" and "Outperformer".
 From that list, the team filters out all companies with controversy levels 4 & 5.
-It also removes all companies who fall in the industry codes for coal or tobacco.

 This Sustainalytics excel sheet is then provided to the ESR team which screens for partially and fully restricted companies and loads the outcomes to ING's Vantage system.
 The Vantage Support team then use automatic programming in Vantage based on industry codes to calculate the ING outcome (sustainable or not) automatically or trigger relevant exclusion sector questions.
 Once these have been answered, the Risk Reporting team generates an excel list from Vantage with status "sustainable" which includes ING internal assessments.